About Us

 Our inaugural Collection unfolds in Brazil’s Serra do Espinhaço, a little-visited mountain range in Minas Gerais that Elisa and I began exploring in 2018 and have called home since 2021.

-From that groundwork emerge the crossings themselves: routes through working landscapes, guided alongside crews composed largely of locals who know the range best.
+Over time, that work comes together as crossings: routes through working landscapes, guided alongside crews composed of people who know the range best.

-The result is a style of travel that is immersive, effortful, and revealing, built for travelers who value depth, narrative, and stewardship over spectacle.
+The result is a style of travel that is immersive, demanding, and revealing, built for travelers who value depth, narrative, and stewardship over spectacle.

 Field Trip #1.
 Santa Bárbara